pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-1-5964.md

 sudo apt install maas
 ```

-You can then install MAAS 3.1 from packages with:
+You can then install MAAS 3.1 fresh (recommended) with:

 ```
 sudo apt-get -y install maas
 ```

-Or, if you prefer to upgrade your current package, you can:
+Or, if you prefer to upgrade, you can:

 ```
 sudo apt upgrade maas